CAFapi/caf-common/caf-api/README.md

 - CodecException: Thrown when a Codec fails to encode or decode information.

-- ConfigurationException: Thrown when there is a problem with the ConfigurationSource module.
+- ConfigurationException: Thrown when there is a problem with the Configuration.

 - ElectionException: Thrown if there is a problem with the election process.